zolibh/inactive-users-action/README.md

 user activity.
 To be compliant with GitHub best practices, this action will perform these API calls sequentially to avoid triggering anti-abuse restrictions on the user/bot account owner of the token.

-As a guide, in testing this action takes about 15 minutes to run on an organization which contains ~410 repositories.
+As a guide, in testing this action takes about 15 minutes to run on an organization which contains ~350 repositories.

 ## Parameters
+The user token has been generated against user : lbhackney-automation

-* `token`: `required` A GitHub Personal Access Token for a user that has access to the repositories and organization, specific permissions: `read:org`, `repo`, `user:email`
+* `token`: `required` A GitHub Personal Access Token for a user that has access to the repositories and organization, specific permissions: `read:org`, `repo`, `user:email`.
+This is in the secret GITUSER_TOKEN

-* `organization`: `required` The name of the organization to process
+* `organization`: LBHackney-IT The name of the organization to process
 * `since`: A date to be used to collect information from in the form YYYY-MM-DD, if this is specified, `activity_days` is ignored
 * `activity_days`: The number of days back from now to collect information from, defaults to `30` days
 * `outputDir`: The output directory to store the report files in.